RonnJacob/Portfolio-Manager/res/DESIGN-README.txt

 shares for a particular company or organization, adding shares/stocks to a portfolio for a particular date and retrieving the cost basis and value of stocks or of a portfolio for a given date.
 This would aid the user in learning about how the investment cycle would work and how the value would dip and spike depending on he date at which the investments were made or the date at which the value is being retrieved for.
+The user would be able to seamlessly choose between selection of equal weight investment for stocks in the portfolio or could enter weights of the user's choice.
+Another feature offered would be the higher investment strategies offered by the program.
+This would allow for a user to apply a strategy and modify the strategies preferences namely the stock(s) in the strategy, the weights for investment, the frequency of investing, the start and end date for investment and the amount to be invested.
+Note that each transaction (adding/buying of a stock to a portfolio) would include a commission charge which would be included in the cost basis/value.

-The controller would provide a method for opening up the home screen wherein the user can choose to perform operations depending on the specific input.
+- The controller would provide a method for opening up the home screen wherein the user can choose to perform operations depending on the specific input.
 The home screen would provide operations for a user to create a portfolio, retrieve a list of portfolios and enter a particular portfolio.

-If a user enters a particular portfolio then further operations are made open to the user where a user can observe the composition of a particular portfolio at the time, add a share/stock at a particular date that is input by the user.
+- If a user enters a particular portfolio then further operations are made open to the user where a user can observe the composition of a particular portfolio at the time, add a share/stock at a particular date that is input by the user.
 The valid sequence of inputs for adding a share would be the unique ticker symbol representing a company in string format, the amount for which a user wants to buy shares of that company and the date for which the user is planning to add or buy that share for.
-The final operation in the stock menu would be to get or retrieve the cost basis or value of a portfolio at a particular date which is input by the user again.
+The next two operations in the stock menu would be to get or retrieve the cost basis or value of a portfolio at a particular date which is input by the user again.
+The other operations would be to invest in stocks with specified weights and applying a particular strategy to the portfolio.

+- If the user chooses to invest in a fixed amount at a particular time, then there are two options for the user - the first one is to either invest using a fixed amount and equal weights for each stock in the portfolio and the second one would be to use weights which are specified and input by the user.Note that on calling both methods, the user is prompted to enter a commission value.

+- If the user chooses to invest in applying a strategy, list of strategies are displayed for the user to choose from.
+On the choosing a strategy, the strategy model would allow the user to either apply the strategy to the portfolio or modify the settings of that strategy.

+- If the user chooses to apply the strategy to the portfolio, the user is asked for the commmision to be used to apply the strategy.

+- If the user chooses to modify the strategy settings, the user is displayed a list of modifications that can be made to the strategy.
+This would include addition of stock(s) to the portfolio, modifying the frequency of investment, amount of investment, time range of investment and modifying the weights to be used for the strategy.

 - The controller mandates that each of the input sequences would end with the user closing the application (which would be an input of 'q' in the controller implementation).